0

 (refer to sections 37-92-501 and 502, Colorado Revised Statutes, for information about DWR’s authority to administer water and issue orders).

 Further, DWR staff will note that any project element exposing groundwater should not be constructed without first obtaining a well permit from DWR.
+Any activity or project that is causing material injury to vested water rights is subject to enforcement by the State and Division Engineers, including orders to cease and desist the activities that are causing injury.

 If DWR provides comments about a proposed project, the comments are provided for information purposes only.
 The comments should not be considered official approval or denial of a project because DWR does not have permitting authority over such projects.
 If a restoration project will result in material injury to water rights, in most cases approval of the project operation should be obtained from the water court, most likely in the form of an augmentation plan that prevents injury.
 Temporary written approval may be obtained through an application for a Substitute Water Supply Plan.
 Water attorneys and engineers can provide assistance in obtaining these approvals.